-The McCall Teaching Award for Excellence is named for Frederick B. McCall, who served on the UNC Law faculty for over 40 years.
+The Frederick B. McCall Award for Teaching Excellence is named for Frederick B. McCall, who served on the UNC Law faculty for more than 40 years.
 He was an outstanding scholar of property and estates law, a tireless contributor to the North Carolina General Statutes Commission, and a celebrated teacher.
 Upon his retirement in 1967, students established the McCall Award to be selected annually by members of the third-year class.

 The McCall Award is an annual award for outstanding teaching elected by the graduating class pursuant to the students' own rules and customs, and presented at commencement.